kharenkoolena/pyhon_requests/README.md

 ## Description

 This project is designed to perform testing on the Deezer API using Python and the requests library.
+It contains tests for Artist and Search endpoints.

 The [Deezer API](https://developers.deezer.com/api) is a comprehensive platform that allows developers to access various music-related data, including artists, tracks, albums, and more.
 The `requests` library, integrated into this project, enables the retrieval and verification of data from the Deezer API for the purpose of automated testing.

 This project is built using Python, a high-level programming language known for its simplicity and readability.
 Python offers a robust and extensive standard library and has a thriving community that contributes to its development and support.
 For more information on Python, visit the official Python website: [Python Official Website](https://www.python.org/)

 One of the key components of this project is the `requests` library, a powerful Python library designed for making HTTP requests. serves a main role in interacting with the [Deezer API](https://developers.deezer.com/api), providing uninterrupted communication for creating automated test cases.
 For detailed information about the `requests` library, refer to the [Requets Documentation](https://docs.python-requests.org/en/master/).
-This project uses the Selenium WebDriver, a popular tool for automating web applications for testing purposes.
-Selenium provides a user-friendly API that enables the interaction with various web elements, making it an ideal choice for web testing and automation tasks.
-To learn more about Selenium WebDriver, refer to the Selenium documentation: [Selenium Documentation](https://www.selenium.dev/documentation/en/)

 ## Installation